Which is the best

 missile has a single 250 kT warhead and its comparatively short

-range of 2 150 km would force the vessel to patrol perilously close
+range of 2 150 km would force the boat to patrol perilously close

 to enemy shores.
 In fact the Xia class has never left Chinese costal